-Since 2008, RSF has identified the class of compounds known as ‘psychedelics’ as among the most promising tools for reinstilling access to these vital and often repressed parts of our psychic lives.
-Psychedelics lower our perceptual filters and can provide meaningful expression to relinquished and unbidden forces from within ourselves and the world around us, allowing them to speak to us through the language of images, archetypes, and emotions, bypassing the defensive or socially conditioned mind.
+Since 2008, RSF has been funding research into the class of compounds known as ‘psychedelics’ as among the most promising tools for reinstilling access to vital and often repressed parts of our psychic lives.
+Psychedelics lower our perceptual filters and can provide meaningful expression to relinquished and unbidden material within ourselves and the world around us, allowing them to speak to us through the language of images, archetypes, and emotions, bypassing the defensive or socially conditioned mind.

 The Heffter Research Institute promotes research of the highest scientific quality with the classic